C-Claus/BlenderScripts/install_third_party_modules.md

 ## Script to install third-party modules in Blender's Python on Windows 10

+In this example beautifulsoup4, pandas and lxml is installed to parse data from wikipedia about brick sizes.
+These dimensions are used in Blender to create brick walls made from different brick sizes.
+Before be able to webcrawl from Blender we need to install third-party modules in the bundled Python folder which comes with installing Blender.

-## Run Blender in Administrator Mode
+## 1. Run Blender in Administrator Mode

-## Copy paste this in the script module of Blender
+## 2. Copy paste this in the script module of Blender

 ```python
 import subprocess